ZEDCWT/ZED.CWT.CrabSave/ReadMe.md

 ### Basic usage
 The basic usage would be like
 + Paste the link or type in the keywords
-+ Select videos by clicking their cover images to download or `Ctrl+a` to select all shown videos, where selected videos could be viewed from the Cold list
++ Select posts by clicking their cover images to download or `Ctrl+a` to select all shown posts, where selected posts could be viewed from the Cold list
 + Commit tasks from the Cold list to the Hot list to start downloading

 Check folder `Site` for supported sites

 ### Keyword input
-We support multiple ways to locate the videos to download here
+We support multiple ways to locate the posts to download here
-+ Enter the link of the video (eg. `https://www.youtube.com/watch?v=kobvF5cs6xY`)
++ Enter the link of the post (eg. `https://www.youtube.com/watch?v=kobvF5cs6xY`)
 + Enter the link of the uploader (eg. `https://www.youtube.com/user/ChromeDevelopers`, `https://www.youtube.com/channel/UCnUYZLuoy1rq1aVMwx4aTzw`)
 + Enter keyword command (eg. `YouTube kobvF5cs6xY`, `YouTube User ChromeDevelopers`, `YouTube Channel UCnUYZLuoy1rq1aVMwx4aTzw`)
 + There are also several aliases for some supported sites, which means you can type it shorter (eg. `Y kobvF5cs6xY`, `y uSer ChromeDevelopers`, `y channel UCnUYZLuoy1rq1aVMwx4aTzw`)
 + As you may notice from examples above, site names and command names are case insensitive.
 + Providing Cookies will unlock more to do for each site (eg. `y subscription` or simply `y` to view the list just the same as browsing `https://www.youtube.com/feed/subscriptions`, `y fo` to view subscribed channels)
-+ We also embedded the searching feature since the input looks like those search bars (eg. `y find love` will ask YouTube to search for videos related to `love`)
++ We also embedded the searching feature since the input looks like those search bars (eg. `y find love` will ask YouTube to search for contents related to `love`)

 ### File name format
 The default format is `|Up|.|Date|.|Title|?.|PartIndex|??.|PartTitle|??.|FileIndex|?`